 One of the most powerful aspects of Keap (formerly Infusionsoft) is the ability to apply and remove tags.
 At their core, tags are a way to segment your database so you can send targeted messages to extremely specific portions of your list.

-But there are a number of tagging methodologies and best practices out there, so many in fact, that I decided that rather than another one, I’d create a directory of some of the options (I’m sure I missed a few).
+There are a number of tagging methodologies and best practices around the Keap ecosystem, so I created the following directory of some of the popular options (I’m sure I missed a few).

 An Insiders Guide to Mastering Tags and Tag Categories